 National Equity Project Newsletter — NEP’s Newsletter regularly lists helpful resources for equitable practices in education, articles related to current events in the community, as well as information about their training programs and institutes.

-Great School Voices — Written by Dirk Tillotson, Great School Voices serves as a local watchdog on quality and equality in education, with an eye on Oakland, California.
+Great School Voices — Great School Voices serves as a local watchdog on quality and equality in education, with an eye on Oakland, California.

 SoBEO Rants–A project of the State of Black Education Oakland (SBEO), this podcast series “delves into the minds of some of the most influential Black leaders in Oakland (and beyond).”
 Featured leaders include Dr. Charles Cole III, Selena Wilson, Marquis Evans, and Dr. Brian Stanley.
 SoBEO has also developed a narrative series to amplify the stories and experiences of leaders in Oakland’s Black Education community.